-In September 2012, the Company announced the start of a drilling program on the property which would focus on several anomalies at depths of 100-400 meters that were generated from the IP survey.
+In September 2012, a drill program on the property commenced that focused on several anomalies at depths of 100-400 meters that were identified from the IP survey.
 The drilling company National EWP (Gilbert, Arizona) was engaged to conduct the drilling of four holes with a cumulative footage of 1,200 meters.
 Results of the drill program are expected to be released shortly.